litaio/chef-lita/README.md

   "ping",
   { "jenkins" => ">= 0.0.1" }
   { "foo" => ">= 1.2.3, :git => 'git://github.com/foo/foo.git'" }
+  { "bar" => ":path => '/path/to/local/plugin/lita-bar'" }
 ]
 ```

+The above example has four different ways to install / manage plugins:

+* the latest version of the `lita-ping` plugin from rubygems.org
+* the version greater than `0.0.1` of `lita-jenkins` plugin from rubygems.org
+* the repository for foo-lita from git want having version greater than or equal to `1.2.3` (This could be public or private depending on whether the node/user has access to git.)
+* A local plugin called 'lita-bar' on the filesystem of the lita node found at the path `/path/to/local/plugin/lita-bar`

 ### Plugin Configuration